 The Secret of the Sun’s Rays (Savitṛ’s Power) – An Esoteric Explanation

-The Sun is more than just a celestial body; it is the Savitṛ the stimulator of life and the source of higher consciousness.
+The Radiant Path: Exploring the Esoteric Power of the Sun The Sun is more than just a celestial body; it is the Savitṛ the stimulator of life and the source of higher consciousness.
 From the ancient verses of the Rigveda to the lines on our palms, the Sun’s influence permeates every aspect of our physical and spiritual existence.

-In the Rgveda (1.115.1), Surya’s rays are described as sevenfold (Sapta Asva).
+In this guide, we explore the “Secret of the Sun’s Rays,” the significance of the ring finger in palmistry, and the transformative power of Sun worship.
+The Seven Rays of Savitṛ: Beyond Visible Light In the Rgveda (1.115.1), Surya’s rays are described as sevenfold (Sapta Asva).
 These are not merely wavelengths of light, but seven layers of cosmic energy that sustain the soul

 Ring Finger and the Sun Planet in Palmistry